garden-io/garden/docs/guides/using-garden-in-ci.md

 Now that we have everything set up, we can [add the project](https://circleci.com/docs/2.0/getting-started/#setting-up-your-build-on-circleci) to CircleCI and start using Garden in our CI pipelines.

+Note: Below we use the `gardendev/garden-gcloud` container image, that extends the standard `gardendev/garden` image to bundle the `gcloud` binary (Google Cloud CLI).
+For an overview of all official Garden convenience containers, please refer to [the reference guide for DockerHub containers](../reference/dockerhub-containers.md).

 Here's what our preview job looks like:

 ```yaml